-Quinsigamond Community College offers 114 Associate Degree and Certificate study options in the areas of: Business, Financial and Hospitality Management; Computer and Information Technology; Education; Engineering and Engineering Technology; Healthcare; Installation, Maintenance and Repair Technology; Liberal Arts/Science and General Studies; and Public and Social Services.
-The College can prepare students for transfer to a bachelor’s level program at a four-year college or university, or for immediate entry into a career field after graduation.
-If one enrolls as a full-time student in the day, he or she can expect to complete an Associate Degree in two years.
-Most Certificate programs can be completed in two semesters or less of full-time study.
-Opportunities for part-time study exist in both the day and evening, on weekends, and during the summer.
-If one enrolls as a part-time student, the length of time it takes to complete the degree or certificate will depend upon his or her course load each term.
+Quinsigamond Community College (QCC) offers more than 110 associate degree and certificate study options in the areas of: Business, Financial and Hospitality Management; Computer and Information Technology; Education; Engineering and Engineering Technology; Healthcare; Installation, Maintenance and Repair Technology; Liberal Arts/Science and General Studies; and Public and Social Services.
+The College can prepare students for transfer to a bachelor level program at a four-year college or university, or for immediate entry into a career field after graduation.
+If one enrolls as a full-time student in the day, he or she can expect to complete an associate degree in two years.
+Most certificate programs can be completed in two semesters or less of full-time study.
+Opportunities for part-time study exist in both the day and evening, on weekends, and during the Summer.
+If one enrolls as a part-time student, the length of time it takes to complete the associate degree or certificate program will depend upon his or her course load each term.

-At Quinsigamond, the academic year consists of a Fall and a Spring Semester, each of which is approximately fifteen weeks long.
-Fall classes begin in September and continue through mid-December.
-Spring classes begin in late January and end in early May.
+At QCC, the academic year consists of a Fall and a Spring semester, each of which is approximately 15 weeks long.
+Fall classes begin in September and continue through mid-December; Spring classes begin in late January and end in early May.
 There are two short terms in each semester (Fall and Spring) that are seven weeks long: Fall 1 classes begin in September and end in late October, followed by Fall 2 that ends in December; Spring 1 classes begin in late January and end in early March, followed by Spring 2 that ends in early May.
-The Summer Sessions begin in late May and continue through August.
+The Summer sessions begin in late May and continue through August.

-To be considered a full-time student, one must be enrolled for a minimum of 12 credits each semester.
-If one enrolls for fewer than 12 credits, he or she is considered a part-time student.
-Quinsigamond has a maximum credit registration policy.
-If a student wishes to register for more than 19 credits in any semester, he or she must obtain the prior approval of the Academic Vice President.
+A student must be enrolled for a minimum of 12 credits each semester to be considered a full-time student; if a student enrolls for fewer than 12 credits, he or she is considered a part-time student.
+QCC has a maximum credit registration policy.
+If a student wishes to register for more than 19 credits in any semester, he or she must obtain the prior approval of the Vice President of Academic Affairs.

-- Apply for, and be admitted to, a degree or certificate program offered by the college;
+- Apply for, and be admitted to, an associate degree or certificate program offered by the College;

 - Complete the required courses and the specified number of credit hours for the program in which he or she is enrolled;

-- Earn a minimum of 15 credits in residence at Quinsigamond Community College;
+- Earn a minimum of 15 credits in residence at QCC;

-- Maintain a quality point average of at least 2.0; and
+- Maintain a Quality Point Average (QPA) of at least 2.0; and

-Students completing all requirements for a Certificate Program while enrolled in a Degree Program may apply for that Certificate and also continue in the Degree Program.
+Students completing all requirements for a certificate program while enrolled in an associate degree program may apply for that certificate program and also continue in the associate degree program.

-Degrees and Certificates are conferred three times a year—after the Fall and Spring Semesters, and after the Summer Session.
-Commencement Exercises are held once a year, at the end of the Spring Term.
-All students who complete Degree or Certificate requirements in the summer, fall, or spring will have their names included in the Commencement Program and will be eligible to participate in the Commencement ceremony.
+Associate degrees and certificates are conferred three times a year - after the Fall and Spring semesters, and after the Summer session.
+Commencement Exercises are held once a year, at the end of the Spring term.
+All students who complete associate degree or certificate requirements in the Summer, Fall, or Spring will have their names included in the Commencement Program and will be eligible to participate in the Commencement Ceremony.

 A minimum of 15 credit hours is required to fulfill the College residency requirement.
 The balance of credits may be drawn from regionally accredited postsecondary institutions and/or credit by examination in applicable situations.

-If the student receives an Associate Degree from Quinsigamond and wishes to qualify for a degree in another program, he or she must complete all major course requirements in the second program, as well as meet the residence requirement of the College.
+If the student receives an associate degree from QCC and wishes to qualify for an associate degree in another program, he or she must complete all major course requirements in the second program, as well as meet the residence requirement of the College.

 Criminal Offender Record Information and Sex Offender Registry Information Checks (CORI/SORI)